 Show all 3 images

-Tinizong is first mentioned in Roman times as Tinnetione in the Itinerarium Antonini.
+Tinizong was first mentioned in Roman times as Tinnetione in the Itinerarium Antonini.
 In Carolingian times, Tinizong was the seat of a royal court.
-In the late Middle Ages until 1834, the village with the port played an important position as a transit point for pass traffic.
-With the decision of the Grand Council of 1834 to abolish the port duties and the transport privileges, Tinizong lost its important position as a place of transport and transhipment.
-In 1610 a fire destroyed the main part of the village and parts of the Blasius Church from the 9th century.
-In 1631, the Capuchins took over the parish.
-Among them was the present-day worth seeing Baroque building.
-The precious Gothic winged altar dates back to 1512,
+In the late Middle Ages until 1834, the village took an important position with the Port as a transit point for pass traffic.
+With the decision of the Grand Council in 1834 to abolish port duties and transport privileges, Tinizong lost its important position as a place of traffic and transhipment.
+In 1610, a fire destroyed the main part of the village and parts of the Blasiuskirche from the 9th century.
+In 1631 the Capuchins took over the parish.
+Among them, today's Baroque building, which is worth seeing, was built.
+The precious Gothic winged altar dates from 1512.

-In the Val d'Err, manganese ores (steel refiners) were mined, including the very rare ores tincenite, parsettensite and sursassite, whose names indicate their origin.
+Manganese ores (steel refiners) were mined in the Val d'Err, including the very rare ores tinzenite, parsettensite and sursassitol, whose names suggest their origin.

 This content has been translated automatically.

 This website uses technology and content from the Outdooractive platform.